mananex/movie_website/README.md

 ### ―――――――――――

-To run the parser, you need to execute the ```python3 main.py``` command in the terminal.
-Nothing more is needed.

 <hr>

+### Steps to run the parser.
+#### Step 1.
+Installing important tools.

+You need to install Python on your computer first.
+I am using Python 3.7.9.